 It is currently estimated there are at least 100,000 individuals in New Zealand with chronic HBV disease, mostly over the age of 35.
 For many of these individuals the development of curative treatments for HBV disease is critical if they are to be prevented from developing liver failure (requiring liver transplant) or liver cancer.

-If you are interested in taking part in a clinical trial, please visit our Current Studies page to see our currently enrolling studies and to register your interest at one of our Units.
+If you are interested in taking part in a clinical trial, please see our Sites & Studies page to find the P3 unit nearest to you.

 Written by Mr Richard Stubbs, MD FRCS FRACS